 Walking to work provides amazing health benefits to the otherwise sedentary person.
 The extra time necessary to walk to work helps wake a person up and spend time clearing the head in order to greet the day in something less than a rush.
 This leads to better physical health, as well as to better mental acuity and top performance when at work.

 In a world where people so often forget that there’s more to life than working and sleeping, this extra time can help them take time to appreciate the things that they usually miss.
 Whether it’s just the feel of the wind on the skin, the sun overhead, the rain falling down, the sound of birds or just the activity and life of the city all around, Walk to Work Day helps to reconnect people with their environment in some very important ways.

 Plus, walking to work means that people are using their own bodily energy instead of relying on a car to take them to work.
 Obviously, this is a much more environmentally friendly way to function, relieving some of the stress put on the earth from the use of fossil fuels or other energies, reducing pollution, and minimizing each person’s carbon footprint.

 Those who are too far away from their workplaces to walk the whole way can certainly take this day to walk to public transportation, such as a bus or subway stop, and then walk from the final stop into work.
 And those who work from home?
 Well, they can plan to take a brisk morning walk in the neighborhood prior to sitting down at the desk to get to work or use the time at lunch for a walk.

 No matter what, walking is a super healthy and earth-friendly way to start the day.
 And, hopefully, this will turn into a habit that is practiced once a month, once a week or even every day!

 How to Celebrate Walk to Work Day

-Walk to Work Day helps you reduce carbon emissions, add some healthy movement to your day, and generally appreciate the world around you more.
+Walk to Work Day helps you reduce carbon emissions, add some healthy movement to the day, and generally appreciate the world more.
 So get out there and get to steppin’!